eran544/Big-Data-Analysis-for-Cyber-Security/README.md

 Given two time series
 ![](https://github.com/eran544/Big-Data-Analysis-for-Cyber-Security/blob/master/results/images/time.JPG)

-we get the Euclidean distance between them by the following calculation:
+we get the Euclidean distance between them by the following calculation: <br>
 ![](https://github.com/eran544/Big-Data-Analysis-for-Cyber-Security/blob/master/results/images/ouc.JPG)

 In addition, we performed a preliminary calculation of the change in the center of mass so that each series would start from the first number that is not 0, by performing a circular shift - transferring a prime of 0 to the end of the series.
 This calculation is intended so that patterns of increase / decrease in the rate of the number of downloads can also be identified at different times.

 ### 2.Dynamic Time Wrapping (DTW) Algorithm:
-given two series, seeks the best match between them by the following formula:
+given two series, seeks the best match between them by the following formula: <br>
 ![](https://github.com/eran544/Big-Data-Analysis-for-Cyber-Security/blob/master/results/images/dtw.JPG)
 meaning it matches the patterns in the download rate and then compares them.